Provide Feedback

 Overview

-The DA16200 is a low-power Wi-Fi networking SoC designed for efficient low-power operations under scenarios of continuous connectivity to a Wi-Fi network.
+The DA16200 is a low-power Wi-Fi Board networking SoC designed for efficient low-power operations under scenarios of continuous connectivity to a Wi-Fi network.

 DA16200 enables extremely low power operation in SoC by shutting down the elements of the chip which are not in use there by extends the battery life up to a year or more depending on the application.